 - salt and fresh ground pepper to taste

 - Heat 2 tsp. olive oil in a heavy frying pan, add ground turkey, and cook over medium-high heat until the turkey is well-browned and all liquid has evaporated.
-(I like to break it apart with an old-fashioned potato masher as the meat cooks.)
+(I like to break it apart with an old-fashioned potato masher (affiliate link) as the meat cooks.)

 - Put the browned turkey into a medium-sized soup pot.

 - Add the other teaspoon of olive oil to the frying pan, add the chopped green pepper and chopped onion, and saute about 3-4 minutes over medium heat.

 - Add the minced garlic, Spike Seasoning (affiliate link) if using, chili powder, Ancho chile powder, and ground cumin and cook 1-2 minutes.

 - Add the pepper-onion-spices mixture to the soup pot, rinsing out the pan with a little water.

 - Then add the diced green chiles with juice, petite diced tomatoes, tomato sauce, and homemade beef or chicken stock to the soup pot and start to simmer the chili on low.

 - While the chili simmers, peel the sweet potatoes and dice into pieces about 3/4 – 1 inches square.

 - Add sweet potatoes to the chili and simmer about an hour, adding a little water if it gets too thick.